lawrencekm/LawrenceKm/README.md

 - 👋 Hi, I’m @LawrenceKm

 - 👀 I’m interested in:
-    Software design and development at scale, Web Design and Development Explore/Expand/Extract.
-As a product matures, the tradeoffs affecting its development change dramatically.
-What are these changes and how can we respond to them?
-    Power law distributions.
-Power laws appear despite our best efforts.
-How should we adapt our tools and techniques to the inexorable laws of nature.
-    Coaching.
-How to deliver it, scale it, teach it, and measure it.
+* Software design and development at scale
+* Web Design and Development
-    Reversibility.
+* Reversibility.
 When you can unlearn and re-learn, then you can as well do more of it.
 - 🤔 I’m looking for help with cleaner tidier coding.
 - 🌱 I’m currently learning CI/CD, economics for creators.
 - 🔭 I’m currently working on creating a smpp to http bridge